delphinevendryes/stat186-project/README.md

     - Did not participate
     - Other - unable to  classify using the above  categories

-In the rest of the study, some of those categories are aggregated to define ``dissent'', e.g.: 5, 6, 7, 8, 10.
+In the rest of the study, some of those categories are aggregated to define "dissent", e.g.: 5, 6, 7, 8, 10.